akcho/milkie/docs/AUTH_INTEGRATION.md

 A: Currently Milkie requires an email to link to Stripe customers.
 Support for other identifiers may come later.

 **Q: Can I customize the paywall UI?**
 A: Yes!
-Use the `fallback` prop to provide your own upgrade prompt, or use the customization props like `title`, `subtitle`, etc.
+Use the `customUi` prop to provide your own upgrade prompt, or use the customization props like `title`, `subtitle`, etc.

 **Q: Does the email need to be verified?**
 A: Yes, for production use.
 Milkie doesn't verify emails - your auth solution should handle that.
 Milkie trusts that emails from your auth system are verified.